rhtconsulting/ose-jenkins-job-dsl/README.md

 2. OseTriggerDevJob - Updates the *SRC_APP_URL* environment variable of the BuildConfig within OpenShift and triggers a new build in OpenShift
 3. OseAcceptanceJob - Performs an acceptance test within OpenShift to verify a Restful services endpoint is active (Can be omitted by not specifying an acceptance url in the configuration)
 4. OsePromoteJob - Promotion of an image within the Integrated Docker registry from one environment/project to another
+5. OseWorkflowJob - Builds a CI/CD process using the Jenkins [Workflow Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Workflow+Plugin)

 ## Views

 Visualizing of the chaining of jobs is facilitated using the [Delivery Pipeline Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Delivery+Pipeline+Plugin).
-The *OseDeploymentPipelineView* script will produce a new pipeline view
+The *OseDeploymentPipelineView* job will produce a new pipeline view

 ## Getting Started

 Setting up the deployment pipeline can be completed in a few simple steps.
-Please see the [setup document](docs/setup.md) and [prerequisites](docs/prerequisites.md)on how to configure your environment
+Please see the [setup document](docs/setup.md) and [prerequisites](docs/prerequisites.md) on how to configure your environment

 ## ChatOps